flexcrush420/portable-esde-linux/README.md

 ./update.sh
 ```

-It checks every standalone emulator against its latest GitHub release, shows you what's changed, and asks (via whiptail) before downloading anything.
+It checks every emulator against its latest GitHub release, shows you what's changed, and asks before downloading anything.
 RetroArch and RPCS3 are nightly builds — re-downloading always gets the latest.
-All ~70 RetroArch cores can also be updated in one go from buildbot.libretro.com.
+All 60+ RetroArch cores can also be updated in one go from buildbot.libretro.com.

 To update ES-DE itself, the update script will prompt you to re-download from es-de.org when a new version is detected.